Cthede11/wikipedia_random_scraper/README.md

 - click on that and it should open the scraper UI in your browser
 - from there, setup is complete, you may now use the scaper, hit CTRL + C in your terminal to terminate the program

+PAST PAGES
+- there is a "Past Pages" section that displays the last 5 displayed pages.
+- the links are able to be clicked to return to a previous page
+- (issue) currently you must enter a starting page each time you start the program before you utilize the past pages
+- (issue) currently when a link from past pages is clicked it shows the page but does not navigate to the URL this means that when you hit "randomize" it will randomize based on the last page randomized and not the link clicked

 USING THE SCRAPER
 - As a user you will need to have the url of a wikipedia page to start from
 - Enter that url into the text box and hit the "scrape" button